What is GENESYS ?

 GENESYS is also used extensively for climate change studies, for short-term extreme weather studies (e.g. very dry or very wet years) and to assess resource cost-effectiveness.

-The Seventh Power Plan identified the redevelopment of the GENESYS model as part of two Council action items (ANLYS-22 and ANLYS-23 - see below).
-The redevelopment of GENESYS is a collaborative effort between the Council, the Bonneville Power Administration, regional utilities and other interested parties.
+The Seventh Power Plan identified the redevelopment of GENESYS as part of two Council action items (ANLYS-22 and ANLYS-23).
+The redevelopment was a collaborative effort between the Council, the Bonneville Power Administration, regional utilities and other interested parties.

 • Time-dependent nature of the hourly hydro capability – model cascading of multiple dams as part of the system dispatch (i.e. simulate plant-specific hourly dispatch as opposed to aggregate hourly hydro dispatch)